How To Make Cherry Jelly

 How to make Cherry Jelly

-Place in a large pot or dutch oven and bring to a simmer.
+Place in a large pot or Dutch oven and bring to a simmer.
 Simmer for 3-4 minutes do not let the pot boil or it will reduce the flavor of the final product.

 Mash cherries with a potato masher to release the juice.

 Strain well.
 The trick to skip the straining through several layers of cheesecloth.
 A mess not worth dealing with.
-Instead, use your french press.
+Instead, use your French press.
 I am pretty sure I will never make jelly without it again.
 So much easier than other methods and gets the jelly just as clear.

 Return to your pot after cleaning out the remaining pulp.